 This breed of hamster usually has a brown or gray coat, despite its name, but their coat turns white in winter as a natural defense against predators.
 They look a lot like Campbell's dwarf hamstersWhite Russians have hairier legs, which makes it possible to differentiate them.

-On the whole, this type of hamster is very nice and would be suitable for a family, but the adult supervision is recommended when handling a winter white Russian, because it can be very fast on its feet and can be very can run away and hide if he is surprised.
+Overall, this type of hamster is very nice and would be suitable for a family, but the adult supervision is recommended when handling a winter white Russian, because it can be very fast on its feet and can run away and hide if he is surprised.

 As they are very smallordinary hamster cages are not suitable as they can easily be damaged by the sneak in in the gaps, so you may want to consider housing them in a tank.